 In addition to the differentiation of the brand, an essential factor of a successful brand design is the recognizability.
 It is therefore necessary that brand design elements such as word marks, colors, fonts, icons and images are used consistently, regardless of the contractor.
 The brand guidelines – also called the brand design manual or style guide – therefore explain and document the design rules for the respective scenarios.
 These guidelines must be adhered to in any form of communication, so that the sender – the brand – always remains clearly recognizable.

-- The Brand Design Manual is aimed at both employees and partners
+- The Corporate Design Manual is aimed at both employees and partners

 - it must be prepared so that outsiders can easily understand the requirements

 - it covers all areas of application as completely as possible